Be-Secure/besecure-ce-env-repo/developer-guide.md

 You read above that the environments are used to install and manage the tools required for your activity.
 This is done so that the a [Be-Secure playbook](https://github.com/Be-Secure/besecure-playbooks-store/tree/develop?tab=readme-ov-file#bes-playbooks) would have all the required tools to perform an assessment and generate an [OSAR](https://be-secure.github.io/bes-schema/assessment-report/).

 Read more about this in the [besecure-playbooks-store](https://github.com/Be-Secure/besecure-playbooks-store/tree/develop).

+## Pushing changes to remote and raising pr

+After you are done with the changes, you can push it to your working branch in remote and raise pr to develop branch of [besecure-ce-env-repo](https://github.com/asa1997/besecure-ce-env-repo/tree/develop).
+[Learn more](./CONTRIBUTING.md#pull-request-process)